meilisearch/specifications/text/0118-search-api.md

 - Type: Integer
 - Required: False

 Returns the current search results page.
-This field is returned only when the `numbered pagination` is enabled, see [explaination](#3181-numbered-pagination)..
+This field is returned only when the `numbered pagination` is enabled; see [explaination](#3181-numbered-pagination).

 > See [3.1.7. `page` section](#317-page) section.